elsell/monarch-money-amazon-connector/README.md

 So, what's the solution?

 I don't know.
-Maintaining two versions is messy and complication, a hybrid concatenation of SemVer and AppVer is also messy and potentially confusing to the user, and choosing one or the other is an imperfect solution.
+Maintaining two versions is messy and complicated, a hybrid concatenation of SemVer and AppVer is also messy and potentially confusing to the user, and choosing one or the other is an imperfect solution.
 Please - let me know if you've figured this out!